-The Company manages its banking relationships, capital raising activities, overall cash and liquidity position and the payment of dividends, with support from its ultimate holding company, L&G Group's Treasury function.
+The Company manages its banking relationships, capital raising activities, overall cash and liquidity position and the payment of dividends, with support from the Treasury function of its ultimate holding company, L&G Group.
 The Group seeks to ensure it maintains sufficient liquid assets and standby facilities to meet a prudent estimate of its net cash outflows.
 In addition, it ensures that, even under adverse conditions, the Group has access to the funds necessary to cover surrenders, withdrawals and maturing liabilities.